je-an/jean-flight-indicator/README.md

 });
 ```

+## Debugging

-- For an implemented example visit `example/index.html` and `example/index.js`
+- Host `example/index.html` and display it in your browser

 ## Support
 Supports AMD eco system.
 If there is no loader, FlightIndicator is registered as a browser variable.